ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 You will get something along the lines of this [output in the console](https://gist.github.com/aslesarenko/cacee372350458ac31bd5c73e957e322).

 And with that your transaction was accepted by the Ergo node and broadcast into the network where it shall lay await in the transaction pool to be added to a block.
 Once a miner selects and adds it to a block, your coins will be officially "frozen" within the newly created box based off of the values you provided to the FreezeCoin application.

+The example assumes the Ergo node (and the embedded wallet) is owned by the FreezeCoin user.
+However this is not strictly required and the Appkit interfaces can be used to create and send new transactions using arbitrary public Ergo nodes.

 ## 2. Low-footprint, Fast-startup Ergo Applications